-Great River Energy’s Spiritwood Station is the first of its kind in North Dakota; it will generate two primary products:
+Great River Energy’s Spiritwood Station is the first of its kind in North Dakota; it generates two primary products:

 The plant has the capacity to generate up to 99 megawatts (MW) of electricity for the regional energy market.
-The combined heat and power plant also supplies steam to the Cargill Malt plant near Spiritwood, N.D.
-Otter Tail Power Company, as the local service provider, will supply electricity to the Cargill Malt plant.View project fact sheet »
+The combined heat and power plant also supplies steam to the Cargill Malt plant and the Dakota Spirit AgEnergy biorefinery near Spiritwood, N.D.
+Otter Tail Power Company, as the local service provider, supplies electricity to the Cargill Malt plant.View project fact sheet »

 View applications and reports »

 Combined heat and power plants such as Spiritwood Station are highly energy efficient because they make use of the energy in the steam which, at most plants, is released to cooling towers.
-Spiritwood Station sends some of the steam it produces to Cargill Malt for use in its production processes.
-Some interesting facts:
+Spiritwood Station sends some of the steam it produces to a malting facility and biorefinery for use in their production processes.

 Executive Order – CHP